learn-co-curriculum/dsc-confusion-matrices/README.md

 As you can see, one axis of the confusion matrix represents the ground-truth value of the items the model made predictions on, while the other axis represents the labels predicted by the classifier.
 To read a confusion matrix, look at the intersection of each row and column to tell what each cell represents.
 For instance, in the example above, the bottom right square represents _True Positives_, because it is the intersection of "True Label: 1" row and the "Predicted Label: 1" column.

-Take another look at the diagram above and see if you can figure out which cells represent TP, FP, and FN.
+Take another look at the diagram above and see if you can figure out which cells represent TN, FP, and FN.

 ## Confusion matrices for multi-categorical classification